 In large parts of West Africa increase or almost no change is projected for future precipitation.
-This is also the case for Niger.
+This is also the case for Mali.
 The combined effects of future precipitation and considerable warming (which affects evapotranspiration) were simulated with a water balance model to compute future runoff.
-In Niger runoff is projected to decrease in the central parts and increase in the southern parts of the country (median of 30 model runs).
+In most regions of Mali a decrease is projected for future runoff (median of 30 model runs).
+However, this does not apply to discharge of the Niger River, as the river has its source in Guinea where runoff is projected to increase.